 Context: server, location

 If the client request method is listed in this directive, the response will be cached.
 “GET” and “HEAD” methods are always added to the list, though it is recommended to specify them explicitly.
-No change to the open-source version.
+The methods supported are GET, HEAD and POST.

 standard Proprietary